saidvandeklundert/go/type_assertion_and_type_switches.md

+Type assertion in Go is trying to assert the type of an interface value's underlying type.
+When type switches are mentioned, what is meant is a `switch` statement that has various assertions defined for it's cases.
 ## Type assertion:

-Type assertion in Go is trying to assert the type of an interface value's underlying type.

-The assertion is written like so:
+A type assertion is written like so:
 ```go
 x.(string)
 ```